esbenscriver/replicate-dupuy-galichon-qe-2022/README.md

 | mean, $m$       |                      -0.369 |          -0.000 |
 | variance, $s^2$ |                       0.276 |           0.140 |

 Observe that, if the parameter vector $\hat{\Theta}$ maximizes the likelihood function, the inclusion of a salary constant implies that the mean of the measurement error is zero.
 Hence, including a salary constant is equivalent to a zero mean for the measurement error.
-Consequently, the salary constant can be concentrated out of the likelihood function in the same manner as the variance of the measurement error.,
+Consequently, the salary constant can be concentrated out of the likelihood function in the same manner as the variance of the measurement error,

 $$
     \hat{\varepsilon}_{i}(\Theta) = w_{i} - \hat{w}_{i}(\Theta),